St. Bonaventure University

 Video Production Program

-The major in video production is designed for students who want to use their creativity and technical prowess to create dynamic videos for television, film, streaming networks, sports corporations and nonprofits.
+The major in Video Production is designed for students who want to use their creativity and technical prowess to create dynamic videos for television, film, streaming networks, sports corporations and nonprofits.

-Video production is a skills-based program focused on video communication.
+Video Production is a skills-based program focused on video communication.
 It provides instruction for students interested in working behind the camera, and in careers beyond newsrooms.

 Our students get hands-on experience, in the field and in studio, in news, game and post-production.
 Our faculty are experienced professionals who are passionate and willing to spend lots of one-on-one time with you to help you achieve your goals.